MerginMaps/docs/src/server/administer/index.md

 ## Server environment

-See list of all [environment variables](./environment.md) that you can configure can be found
+See the list of all [environment variables](./environment.md) that you can configure.

 ## Opt out of sending statistics
 <ServerType type="CE" />